 A. VOLUNTARY SEPARATION.
-The procedure is as follows: 1) the student notifies the school administration of intention to resign; 2) the student is asked to submit the intention in writing to the school administrator at least two weeks prior to the next learning module (we recommend, but do not require written notification); 3) the school administrator confirms with the student the last module the student plans on attending; 4) upon receipt of notice, the school administrator instructs the student regarding proper clearance procedures; 5) final grades will be issued and a copy given to the student; 6) an exit interview will be scheduled in which an administrator discusses the reason for separation, exiting procedures, eligibility for tuition reimbursement, replacement for student clinical site, notification of clinical preceptor, and other applicable issues; 7) the school administrator will file all notes and recommended letter of withdrawal in the student's file and update the school roster.
+The procedure is as follows: 1) the student notifies the school administration of intention to resign; 2) the student is asked to submit the intention in writing to the school administrator at least two weeks prior to the next class (we recommend, but do not require written notification); 3) the school administrator confirms with the student the last class the student plans on attending; 4) an exit interview will be scheduled in which an administrator discusses the reason for separation, exiting procedures, eligibility for tuition reimbursement, replacement for student clinical site, notification of clinical preceptor, and other applicable issues; 5) the school administrator will file all notes and recommended letter of withdrawal in the student's file and update the school roster.